Close-up shot of a bicycle front wheel showing a Shimano Ultegra hydraulic disc brake caliper and disc rotor for bike maintenance.

 How to Sand Brake Pads (Do This Too)

 Sand brake pads whenever you sand rotors.
-Sanding rotors alone leave glazed pad material that transfers back during braking.
+Sanding rotors alone leaves glazed pad material that transfers back during braking.
 Always do both for best results.

 Step 1: Remove pads from the caliper by sliding out the retaining bolt or pin.

-Step 2: Place sandpaper flat on a hard surface like a workbench or table.
+Step 2: Place the sandpaper flat on a hard surface, such as a workbench or table.

 Step 3: Hold the pad and rub the braking surface on sandpaper in a figure-8 motion.

-Step 4: Sand until the surface looks uniformly colored, with no shiny spots.
+Step 4: Sand until the surface is uniformly colored and free of shiny spots.
 Takes approximately 20-30 seconds per pad.

 Step 5: Clean the pad surface with isopropyl alcohol.
-Let dry completely.
+Let it dry completely.

-Sanded pads should look lighter in color with a uniform texture.
+Sanded pads should appear lighter in color and have a uniform texture.
 Discolored spots indicate deeper contamination.
 Replace pads if discoloration remains after sanding.

 How to Bed-In Brakes After Sanding